RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Use plain ASCII for special gamelist characters**

 There are some special characters in ES-DE such as the favorites star, the folder icon and the tickmark (seen when editing custom collections) that are displayed using symbols from the bundled Font Awesome.
-This normally looks perfectly fine, but on some specific themes with very pixelated fonts such as [es-themes-snes-mini](https://github.com/ruckage/es-theme-snes-mini) and [es-themes-workbench](https://github.com/ehettervik/es-theme-workbench) these symbols look terrible.
+This normally looks perfectly fine, but on some specific theme sets with very pixelated fonts such as [es-themes-snes-mini](https://github.com/ruckage/es-theme-snes-mini) and [es-themes-workbench](https://github.com/ehettervik/es-theme-workbench) these symbols look terrible.
 For such themes, this option is available, which will use plain ASCII characters instead of the Font Awesome symbols.
 For the favorites an asterisk `*` will be used, for folders a hash sign `#` will be used and for the tickmark an exclamation mark `!` will be used.
-This only applies to the gamelist view, at all other places in the application the Font Awesome symbols are retained.
+This only applies to the gamelist view, in all other places in the application the Font Awesome symbols are retained.
 Make sure to disable this option if not using such a pixelated theme as it looks equally terrible to enable this option on themes where it's not supposed to be used.

 **Enable quick list scrolling overlay**